rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#description}

-This tutorial introduces _RDF-Connect (RDFC)_, a novel, language-agnostic framework for constructing streaming data processing pipelines.
-By leveraging the Resource Description Framework (RDF) and the PROV-O ontology, _RDFC_ enables the creation of pipelines that seamlessly integrate processors implemented in multiple programming languages.
-The tutorial is centered around the core concepts of pipeline construction and processor development, giving participants the skills and understanding needed to build their own RDF-based streaming workflows.
+This tutorial introduces _RDF-Connect (RDF-C)_, a novel, language-agnostic framework for constructing streaming data processing pipelines both for RDF and non-RDF data.
+By leveraging RDF and the PROV-O ontology, RDF-C enables the creation of pipelines that seamlessly integrate data processors implemented in multiple programming languages.
+The tutorial is centered around the core concepts of pipeline construction and processor development, giving participants the skills and understanding needed to build their own streaming workflows.

-Participants will gain hands-on experience with _RDFC_, learning how to build pipelines by chaining together modular components -- called processors -- that each perform a specific operation on RDF data.
-A major focus of the tutorial is on how to implement custom processors and integrate them into a functioning pipeline.
-Rather than emphasizing the solution to a specific data processing problem, the tutorial demonstrates how to structure and manage RDF workflows that are adaptable across domains and use cases.
+Participants will gain hands-on experience with RDF-C, learning how to build pipelines by chaining together modular components -- called processors -- that each perform a specific operation on a (RDF) data stream.
+The tutorial focus on how to implement custom processors and integrate them into a functioning pipeline.
+Rather than emphasizing the solution to a specific data processing problem, the tutorial demonstrates how to structure and manage (RDF) data workflows that are adaptable across domains and use cases.

-To make the learning experience tangible, the tutorial includes a practical project based on a sample use case: ingesting weather data from the Japan Meteorological Agency and transforming it into a multilingual RDF knowledge graph.
-This example illustrates how different processors can be combined -- such as an extractor written in JavaScript (TODO: or Java?), a translation component using a Python-based ML model, a SHACL validation step using the shacl-validator in JavaScript, and a triple store publisher.
+To make the learning experience tangible, the tutorial includes a practical project based on a common use case for ISWC's audience: creating a _live_ and multilingual RDF knowledge graph using data from the Meteorological Agency of Japan.
+This example illustrates how different processors can be combined -- such as a REST API client in JavaScript, a Python-based ML model for language translation, a Java-based RML engine and SHACL validator, and a triple store (SPARQL) update processor.
-While the example incorporates components such as translation or SHACL validation, these are used only to demonstrate _RDF-Connect_’s capabilities and flexibility -- not to teach those techniques themselves.

-Based on that, the expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-Connect framework.
-The pipeline will begin by extracting weather forecast data from the Japan Meteorological Agency using RML-based processors.
-This data will then be validated against a predefined schema using the SHACL validator, which wraps a high-performance JavaScript SHACL engine.
-Once validated, the data will be passed to a custom processor, implemented by the participant, that performs language-aware transformations.
-Specifically, this processor will identify all triples with literal objects tagged as Japanese (`@ja`), translate the content into English using a lightweight machine learning model, and generate new triples with the translated literals tagged as English (`@en`).
-The resulting RDF data will then be transformed into SDS records, the internal RDF data format used by RDF-Connect, and published to a triple store using the built-in SPARQLIngest processor.
+The expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-Connect framework.
+The pipeline will continuosly extract and transform to RDF, weather forecast data from an API of the Japan Meteorological Agency.
+This data will be validated against a predefined schema using a SHACL validator.
+The data will be passed then to a custom processor, implemented by the participant, that performs language-aware transformations based on a machine learning model.
+Specifically, this processor will translate all literal objects tagged as Japanese (`@ja`) into English, generating new triples tagged as English (`@en`).
+The resulting RDF data will be written into a triple store using a SPARQL-based processor.

-Key Tutorial Highlights:

-- **Language Agnostic**: Create processors in any programming language
-- **Provenance-Driven**: Describe pipelines using RDF and the PROV-O ontology
-- **Hands-On Learning**: Build custom processors and complete pipelines using _RDF-Connect_

 By the end of the tutorial, participants will be able to:

-- Design language-independent, modular data processing pipelines
+- Design language-independent, modular data processing pipelines.
-- Create custom processors for diverse data sources within _RDF-Connect_
+- Create custom processors for diverse data processing tasks within RDF-Connect.
-- Leverage RDF and PROV-O to document and trace pipeline structure and execution
+- Leverage RDF and PROV-O to document and trace pipeline structure and execution.

-This tutorial is designed to empower researchers, developers, and practitioners with the skills to build scalable, maintainable, and explainable streaming pipelines in RDF-based environments.
+This tutorial is designed to empower researchers, developers, and data practitioners with the skills to build scalable, maintainable, and explainable streaming pipelines using RDF-based technologies.

 ## Motivation

 {:#motivation}

-As the Semantic Web community continues to embrace increasingly diverse data sources and application domains, there is a growing need for flexible, interoperable tooling that can bridge gaps between technologies, languages, and paradigms.
-_RDF-Connect (RDFC)_ directly addresses this need by providing a language-agnostic framework for building streaming data pipelines that are modular, traceable, and standards-compliant.
+As the Semantic Web community continues to embrace increasingly diverse data sources and application domains, there is a growing need for flexible, interoperable tooling that can bridge gaps between technologies, languages, and paradigms. _RDF-Connect (RDF-C)_ directly addresses this need by providing a language-agnostic framework for building streaming data pipelines that are modular, reusable and traceable.

-Many Semantic Web workflows involve custom tooling built in specific languages, often leading to brittle, monolithic systems that are difficult to maintain, extend, or reuse.
-_RDFC_ turns these challenges into opportunities by decoupling processing logic from implementation language and describing pipeline configurations using RDF and the PROV-O ontology.
+Many Semantic Web workflows involve custom tooling built in specific languages, often leading to brittle, monolithic systems that are difficult to maintain, extend and reuse.
+RDF-C turns these challenges into opportunities by decoupling processing logic from implementation language and describing pipeline configurations using SHACL and an extension of the PROV-O ontology.
 This approach makes pipeline components easier to combine, reason about, and share across teams and communities.

 Moreover, the importance of provenance is growing rapidly, especially in the age of AI-generated content and automated decision-making.
-_RDFC_ makes it easy to publish machine-readable documentation of the steps and transformations applied to data, facilitating transparency, reproducibility, and trust.
+RDF-C makes it easy to publish machine-readable documentation, in line with the FAIR principles, of the steps and transformations applied to data, facilitating transparency, reproducibility, and trust.
-It also complements FAIR data practices and aligns well with the principles of Open Science.

-This tutorial fills a critical gap in current Semantic Web tooling by introducing a practical, extensible way to build streaming data pipelines that are explainable and modular.
-It is particularly valuable for early-career researchers, practitioners building real-world applications, and anyone seeking to build more interoperable and maintainable Semantic Web systems.
+This tutorial aims to fill a critical gap in current Semantic Web tooling by introducing a practical, extensible way to build streaming data pipelines that are explainable and modular.
+It is particularly valuable for early-career researchers, practitioners building real-world applications, and anyone seeking to build more interoperable and maintainable data-centric systems.

 ## Format and Schedule